Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-Refer to <code>The Seven Holidays King</code> for more information about ranks.
+Refer to <code>The Seven Holidays King</code> to learn more about ranks.

 You're likely to earn this, along with the other ones, if you didn't complete the secret chapters when beating the game.
 You can always do them at your leisure, even after beating the game.